 - 1. An official transcript must be sent to the Vice President of Student Services from each school that the applicant has attended since high school. - 2.
-Courses transferred must have a grade of C or better. - 3.
+Courses transferred must have a grade of C- or better. - 3.
 Transfer credit will be granted for appropriate courses from accredited or recognized colleges and universities. - 4.
 Appropriateness of content, level, and unit value are the guides used in transfer-credit evaluation. - 5.
-Courses for which a corresponding course does not exist at Shasta Bible College and Graduate School may be granted elective credit. - 6.
-A maximum of 32 units transferred from other colleges may be applied toward fulfillment of the requirements of an Associate of Arts degree at Shasta Bible College and Graduate School. - 7.
-A maximum of 96 units transferred from other colleges may be applied toward fulfillment of a Bachelor of Arts degree at Shasta Bible College and Graduate School.
+Courses for which a corresponding course does not exist at Shasta Bible College and Graduate School may be granted elective credit.

+- A maximum of 32 units transferred from other colleges may be applied toward fulfillment of the requirements of an Associate of Arts degree at Shasta Bible College and Graduate School. - 7.
+A maximum of 75 percent of the units or credit may be applied toward the award of a bachelor's degree at Shasta Bible College and Graduate School (5, CCR Section 71770(b)(1)).

 Students wishing to transfer credit from Shasta Bible College and Graduate School to another institution should submit a signed transcript request to the registrar.
-Forms are available in the Student Services office.
+Forms are available in the Student Services office and online.

 "NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION" [Ed Code §94909 paragraph (15) of subdivision (a)] - The transferability of credits you earn at Shasta Bible College and Graduate School is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree, diploma, or certificate you earn in one of our educational programs is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the degree, or certificate you earn in one of our educational programs is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Shasta Bible College and Graduate School and Graduate School to determine if your credits will transfer."